Yoan Pivaty

-Yoan Pivaty (born 29 January 1990) is a Martinique international footballer who plays for SO Romorantin He plays as a winger, second striker or forward.
+Yoan Pivaty (born 29 January 1990) is a professional footballer who plays as a midfielder and forward.
+Born in metropolitan France, he played for the Martinique national team from 2012 to 2014.

 Club career

 Pivaty is a Rennes youth product.
-In August 2015 he joined Le Mans FC.
+In August 2015 he joined Le Mans.

 International career

 Born in Montreuil, France, in October 2012, Pivaty received his first call-up to play for the Martinique national team for Caribbean Championship qualifiers against Puerto Rico, Dominican Republic and Guadeloupe.
 He made his debut on 23 October, in a 2–1 win over Puerto Rico.